dylan-lang/opendylan/documentation/getting-started-ide/source/model.rst

   This folder holds the executable (.EXE) or DLL (.DLL) file produced from the project.

-  In addition, the DLLs of the project’s subprojects are automatically copied into this folder, so that they can be found when you execute your project’s application.
+  In addition, the DLLs of the project's subprojects are automatically copied into this folder, so that they can be found when you execute your project's application.
 - The *project* *-build* folder.

   This folder, whose name begins with the name of the project, holds a